gecko0307/electronvolt/README.md

 Tech details
 ------------
 Atrium uses OpenGL for rendering, thus (theoretically) supporting all platforms that provide OpenGL API.
-Main target platforms for now are Windows and Linux.
-Currently Atrium is tested and known to work on Ubuntu 8.10, Windows XP, Windows Vista, Windows 7 and Windows 8 (32-bit).
+Main target platforms are Windows and Linux.
+Currently Atrium is tested and known to work on Linux, Windows (XP and above), OSX and FreeBSD, both 32 and 64 bit.

 Download
 --------